 Messrs.
-Bamba, Chou and Han have entered into employment agreements with Nu Skin Japan, Nu Skin Taiwan and Nu Skin Korea, respectively.
+Bamba and Chou have entered into employment agreements with Nu Skin Japan and Nu Skin Taiwan, respectively.
 Under these agreements, these individuals are paid an annual salary and receive various other benefits.
-These individuals, together with Mr. Mak, are also entitled to participate in a cash bonus long-term incentive plan.
+These individuals are also entitled to participate in a cash bonus long-term incentive plan.

-Mr. Bamba is employed as the President of Nu Skin Japan at a 1997 annual salary of approximately \$394,000.
+Mr. Bamba is employed as the President of Nu Skin Japan at a 1998 annual salary of approximately \$341,000.
 This salary is subject to annual review.
 Under the terms of his employment agreement, Mr. Bamba is entitled to reimbursement of business-related expenses, the use of an automobile provided by Nu Skin Japan, and participation in any retirement plan offered by Nu Skin Japan.
 Mr. Bamba also has the right under his employment agreement to have Nu Skin Japan purchase a country club membership and pay related dues, although he has not exercised this right.
-Mr. Bamba is also provided with a private insurance plan paid for by Nu Skin Japan provided the premium for such private insurance plan does not exceed (Y)300,000 per year.
+Mr. Bamba is also provided with a private insurance plan does not exceed (Y)300,000 per year.
 Under his employment agreement, Mr. Bamba's employment is indefinite, subject to termination by Mr. Bamba or Nu Skin Japan upon three months' notice.

-Mr. Chou is employed as the President of Nu Skin Taiwan at a 1997 annual salary of approximately \$230,000.
-Under the terms of his employment agreement, Mr. Chou is entitled to health insurance paid for in part by Nu Skin Taiwan.
+Mr. Chou is employed as the President of Nu Skin Taiwan at a 1998 annual salary of approximately \$300,000.
+Under the terms of his employment agreement, Mr. Chou received a personal loan in the amount of \$1 million.
+The loan bears no interest and is payable upon demand if Mr. Chou ceases to be employed by Nu Skin Taiwan or an affiliate.
+The loan is to be repaid by applying \$100,000 of the sum earned by Mr. Chou under the Bonus Incentive Plan per year against the loan balance.
+If less than \$100,000 is earned under the Bonus Incentive Plan in a given year, \$100,000 is nevertheless applied against the loan balance.
+If Mr. Chou is terminated "without cause," any loan balance will be forgiven.
+Under the terms of his employment agreement, Mr. Chou is also entitled to health insurance paid for in part by Nu Skin Taiwan.
 Nu Skin Taiwan also provides Mr. Chou with a monthly car allowance.
-The term of Mr. Chou's employment agreement currently extends until June 1997.
-Under his employment agreement, Mr. Chou has agreed to certain confidentiality obligations.
+The term of Mr. Chou's employment agreement currently extends until August 2002.
+Under his employment agreement, Mr. Chou has agreed to certain confidentiality and non-competition obligations.